Nick Senzel Player Props: Reds vs. Red Sox

 Nick Senzel At The Plate

-- Senzel is hitting .264 with seven doubles, four home runs and 16 walks.
+- Senzel is hitting .270 with eight doubles, four home runs and 16 walks.

+- Senzel enters this game on a four-game hitting streak.
+In his last outings, he's hitting .316.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.